ni/install-systemlink-enterprise/guide/configuration/configure-hostnames.md

 ## Configuring Access to the API

-A separate hostname is required for programmatic access to the SystemLink API.
-This can take any form desired, but a standard choice is to take the UI hostname:
+You need a separate hostname for programmatic access to the SystemLink API.
+To configure the hostname, modify the `global.apiHosts`' array in _systemlink-values.yaml_.
+For example, if your UI hostname is "systemlink.myorganization.org", you can use "systemlink-api.myorganization.org".

-"systemlink.myorganization.org"

-And add "-api" to get:

-"systemlink-api.myorganization.org"

-Configure this host name by modifying the `global.apiHosts` array in _systemlink-values.yaml_.

 ## Configuring SaltMaster TCP Access